Getting to know someone online and after you feel a connection, they ask you to wire money

 What to do

 Be wary of any email from a friend in trouble overseas.
 Attempt to make contact with them or confirm their whereabouts with your social network.
 As with other scams, never wire money without being certain you know the recipient.
-How to safely make an emergency money transfer to a friend or family member.

 What to do